markjnkim/es_mod/04-Web-APIs/content/lesson-2-forms.md

 ![The event object from a form submission](assets/lesson-2/800-event-console.jpg)

-As we can see, this object holds a fair amount of data.
+As we learned in the first lesson when we implemented the "click" event, the event object holds a fair amount of data.
 A lot of it is not important at the moment, but over time we'll learn how some of the properties can be used in our applications.

 So our form submission works and our event handler is able to work as intended, but we're still creating a task item with preset values.
 Let's turn our attention to the form's input values and see how we can retrieve the content we enter into the form.